 A few years before, he and his wife Cornelia Schatz Welch had left family and friends in Seymour, Connecticut to make the trip west for a new life on a farm bought sight unseen.
 His wife’s family had reservations, John was a dreamer; charming but undependable and he had an unimpressive track record when it came to business.
 More key, he was using his savings, including the last of his wife’s inheritance, to finance the new adventure.
 He had gone out ahead of his family to scout out opportunities, ‘in the Shasta mountains.’
 He ended up how purchasing a farm in Stockton, California, sight unseen.

 The Schatz family fears about John’s business acumen were justified, the land purchased in Stockton was unusable.
 It was a bitter disappointment, leaving the family financially strapped.
 John was a carpenter but work was hard to find.
 He chased it though.
 He tried, unscussessfully, to open another candy store.
 After leaving Stockton, he worked for a lumber company.
 There were a couple more years in Black Diamond, about 120 miles away and now known as Pittsburgh, California.
 It was hard and, at times, Cornelia took in wash to help make ends meet.
 Eventually, the family settled in Berkeley, hoping to cash in on post earthquake work in construction.
+Now 44, John joined the United Brotherhood of Carpenters and Joiners of America union #1689.
+A strong union man, he was also a registered Republican.

-On a 5000 sq ft lot, at that time without buildings around it, the house was about six years old and architectually significant for the times.
+On a 5000 sq ft lot, at that time without buildings around it, the house was about six years old and architecturally significant for the times.
 Built around 1892, it was not a traditional Victorian, but more whimsical.
 An identical home was built next to it.
 Very roomy for a home of the times at 1,941 sq ft.
-Dortha described it for a local newspaper 66 years late:
+Dortha described it for a local newspaper 66 years later:

 “At that time the house was considered novel.
 It had 8 rooms, a butler’s pantry, a sun porch, one and a half baths and two unfinished rooms in the basement with a laundry chute from the second floor.
 Between the living room, dining room and library were sliding doors and the walls were of red plush cloth.
 Each room had an intercom connected to the kitchen and the house was supplied with both a gas line and complete electrical wiring ready to be hooked up when the city’s electrical lines were installed.”